-Management report for the year ended December 31, 2021
+Management report for the year ended December 31, 2021 (Thousands of euros)

-1. Company situation
+1. COMPANY SITUATION

 Ebro Foods S.A. is the parent of the Ebro Foods Group, Spain's largest food group.
 Through its subsidiaries, it commands a presence in the rice, fresh pasta and premium dry pasta markets in Europe and North America, as well as a growing presence in other countries.